firebase/firebase-ios-sdk/ZipBuilder/Template/README.md

 2. Make sure you have an Xcode project open in Xcode.
 3. In Xcode, hit `⌘-1` to open the Project Navigator pane.
 It will open on left side of the Xcode window if it wasn't already open.
-4. Drag each framework from the "Analytics" directory into the Project Navigator pane.
+4. Drag each framework from the "FirebaseAnalytics" directory into the Project Navigator pane.
 In the dialog box that appears, make sure the target you want the framework to be added to has a checkmark next to it, and that you've selected "Copy items if needed".
 If you already have Firebase